 Keeping all animals separate during introduction eliminates typical routes of bacterial and viral infections.
 Remember your kitten requires visits to the vets office for crucial vaccinations and exams, while a kitten it's immune system is less than adult making it easy to catch something.
 Most animals only visit a vet when sick, take care to disinfect any surface the kitten will touch at the vet.
 Sales contracts between you and your breeder should mandate a veterinary visit within a specified short time after arrival, this allows the vet to discover any issues that may have incurred due to stress of being re-homed or otherwise obtained.
 The quarantine is also the ideal time to reinforce litter box habits.
 In the eyes of your kitten you must realize that your home is much larger to them than it is to you.
 This is why being in a smaller area where they can easily locate the litter box is ideal.
 Cats should have two litter boxes per feline.
 The litter box should not be too high for the kitten to climb into and not too small in area as to deters the kitten from going to the bathroom.

 Currently we are using Dr. W. Jean Dodd's vaccination protocol.
 This protocol is now being adopted by ALL 27 North American veterinary schools.
 Important to note that mom's antiboties are not completly gone till 16 weeks thus shots given earlier may have no effect.
 Shots are given 3-4 weeks apart, never give a booster shot when a cat shows signs of being sick.

 4 Way Shots

 FIV/FELV Blood Test

 Test all your current felines prior to getting your new kitten!
-Upon receiving your kitten you will need to test with the FIV/FELV Blood Test or if it is one of my kitten the parents are already tested negative.
+Upon receiving your kitten you will need to test with the FIV/FELV Blood Test or if it is one of my kitten the parents are already tested negative, so negative by parents.